 What to do, then, if you are Vegan?

-If you avoid dairy, building Ojas will need to be a priority.
+Nowadays, cows are almost never treated with Ahimsa, and so avoiding dairy seems the most sattvic choice.
 Fortunately, there are Ojas-building foods of the non-dairy variety.
 Generally, those are the foods that are naturally “sweet” in taste.
-Examples are grains, pulses (split-mung dhal, lentils, split beans), root vegetables, seeds, dates, figs, raisins, olives and nuts (we are loving chestnuts lately for its “meaty” texture and golden bite).
+Examples are grains, pulses (split-mung dhal, lentils, split beans), root vegetables, seeds, dates, figs, raisins, olives and nuts (we are loving chestnuts lately for a “meaty,” incredibly tonifying snack).

-By the way, canned, frozen, processed and microwaved foods must be avoided, as well as eating on the run, in front of the telly or while angry or stressed.
+By the way, canned, frozen, processed and microwaved foods, eating on the run, in front of the telly or while angry or stressed are to be avoided as possible.
 All are highly Ojas-depleting!

 Think of Ojas as another way to describe what love does to us physically and mentally.
 It makes us stable, patient, inspired, confident, happy.
 It strengthens the immune system, improves organ function, increases clarity and fires up the brain.

-So whether you are Vegan or not, whether you are in love or not, love is in your food, so be sure to get enough good fats, enjoy your grounding staples, and relax with warm, healthy comfort food.
+Whether you are in love or not, love is in your food, so be sure to get enough healthy oils, enjoy your grounding staples, and relax with sweet, warm, healthy comfort.
 Indulge in Ojas-building foods and let love nourish you.

 Laura,